basho/riak_ensemble/doc/Readme.md

 ------------------------------------------------------------
 # KV operations

-K/V operations are handled by ensemble leaders, which normally forward to a quorum of followers.
+K/V operations are handled by ensemble leaders, which normally coordinates with a quorum of followers to process them.
 The consensus algorithm ensures that these operations are atomic and operate on the latest version of an object.
 Objects are written with a two part version number: The epoch, which changes only with a leader change, and the sequence number which is incremented on each write operation.

 * **kget(Key)** : Get value for key
 * **kupdate(Key, OldValue, NewValue)** : A compare-and-swap atomic update.
 Replace with NewValue if value is still OldValue.